ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 * Can you rate this meeting? (in a scale from 1-worst to 5-best).

-We use this feedback to improve the next sesion of the training.
-The result show the average score for all the training is **4.6**. which let us know that the attendees are satisfied with the workshops.
+We use this feedback to improve the next session of the training.
+The results show the average score for all the training is **4.6**. which let us know that the attendees are satisfied with the workshops.

 When we analyze the responses to "What did you like the most?" in detail we found four positive aspects mentioned: _Interaction with other participants_, _Structure_ of the workshop, _Material and Resources_ shared during the workshop, and _Exercises_ performed during training.